dkristek/UN_Country_Population_Growth/README.md

 - Is the population in the United Nations' largest countries growing or declining,and at what rate?
 - Are we at a point where we should be concerned about the acceleration or decline of population expansion?
 - Are certain countries more likely to have higher population growth than others?
-- What will the population of these countries look like over the next XX years?
+- What will the population of these countries look like over the next seven years?

 ## Description of communication protocols
 - Our team is mainly communicating via a Slack channel - during class sessions, we divide work and confirm each member's deliverables on this slack channel.
 We also discuss any barriers that need to be handled as a team